awsdocs/amazon-rekognition-developer-guide/doc_source/API_CreateProject.md

 # CreateProject<a name="API_CreateProject"></a>

 Creates a new Amazon Rekognition Custom Labels project\.
-A project is a logical grouping of resources \(images, Labels, models\) and operations \(training, evaluation and detection\)\.
+A project is a group of resources \(datasets, model versions\) that you use to create and manage Amazon Rekognition Custom Labels models\.

 This operation requires permissions to perform the `rekognition:CreateProject` action\.